Exeter Chiefs boss wary of over-confidence after Leinster display

 Exeter boss Rob Baxter has warned his players against being too confident after their performance against Leinster in the Heineken Cup.

-The Chiefs impressed as they took a losing bonus point in the 9-6 loss at the reiging champions in Dublin.
+The Chiefs impressed as they took a losing bonus point in the in Dublin.

 "We've got to make sure we don't get a bit pleased with ourselves, think we've performed really well and then get stung next week," Baxter said.